s373r/freshrss-image-cache-service/README.md

 # freshrss-image-cache-service-rs

-`freshrss-image-cache-service-rs` is a simple service for caching images locally, specifically designed for the [freshrss-image-cache-pluginx](https://github.com/Victrid/freshrss-image-cache-plugin) extension.
+A simple service for caching images locally, specifically designed for the [freshrss-image-cache-pluginx](https://github.com/Victrid/freshrss-image-cache-plugin) extension.
 This can be particularly useful in the case of time-limited links to images (e.g. in the case of [rsshub.app](https://rsshub.app/))